th1encan/Personal_Projects/README.md

-These are some personal projects I have accomplished, including the ones in school.
+These are some school projects I have accomplished.
 Feel free to refer responsibly.

 ## DATA2002
 I used R Quarto to generate a reproducible report about the student population in DATA2X02 Sem 2 2024.

-The report structure is as followed:
+The report structure:
 - Context
 - Data Exploratory Analysis
 - Data Cleaning